Shotguns Are Just Better

 - The first game has a simple shotgun as the second weapon you'll get.
 It does a good amount of damage, especially at short range, and the ammo is extremely plentiful, making it perhaps the most frequently used weapon in the game.

 - DOOM 2 adds the super shotgun, which does nearly triple damage for the cost of two shells per shot.
 It's easily the most used weapon in the game, with plentiful ammunition and huge damage at point-blank.
 Discounting the BFG, it's only rivaled for single-shot damage by the Rocket Launcher, which is not useful at close range.
+In fact, the super shotgun's damage range (assuming all pellets hit) is 100-300 damage, while a direct hit from a rocket (including splash damage) is 148-288, meaning that the two weapons are almost equal in terms of damage potential.

 - All of the Quake games.
 The first two have both shotgun and super shotgun like Doom (the first game even has the regular shotgun as your starting weapon).
 The double-barreled version is actually quite powerful, although only at close ranges.